The Battle of the Water Futures: Introduction

 Regardless of definitions and classifications, the field also lacks coherence in benchmark definition, as none of these approaches have been systematically tested against each other.
 At best, works introducing different methodologies may have used the same benchmark networks (e.g., Anytown or New York Tunnels), but the overall problem descriptions---and thus the assumptions and scenarios surrounding these networks---differ substantially.

-Therefore, in the context of the Battle of the Water Futures, the participants' goal is to apply novel methodologies to develop masterplans for a nation's water utilities under deep uncertainties; while the orgainsers objective is to provide a benchmark that advances the state of practice in decision-making under deep uncertainty for water distribution systems and establishes a foundation for benchmarking through a highly customizable, open-source framework.
+Therefore, in the context of this Battle of the Water Futures (BWF), \textbf{the participants' goal is to apply innovative methodologies to develop a masterplan for a national water grid under deep uncertainties}.
+The organisers, in turn, seek to establish a benchmark that advances decision-making practices for water distribution systems under deep uncertainty, while laying the ground for future benchmarking through a highly customizable, open-source framework.

 \hypertarget{ambition}{